Red Skin Syndrome (RSS) Causes and Treatment Options

 Red Skin Syndrome (or RSS for short), is one problem that can arise as a direct result of certain eczema treatments.

-Here’s a primer on Red Skin Syndrome, what causes it and what to use for it, plus alternative treatment options for eczema that can help you and your loved ones avoid it.
+Read on for information on Red Skin Syndrome, what causes it and what to use for it, plus alternative treatment options for eczema that can help you and your loved ones avoid it.
+The video at the end provides additional information on resources and support.

 What are the most common traditional treatments for eczema?